-Fig. 16.14 Evaluation of the tetrahedral diagram.
+Fig. 16.16 Evaluation of the tetrahedral diagram.
 The first step is just smooth deformation.
 The second step is application of an F move.
-Using Fig. 16.6, the index g must be equal to the index f and we obtain some factors of \sqrt{d} .
-Finally we are left with a single loop of f which gives a factor of d_f to give the final result which we give the name G. As in Fig. 16.6 the square roots are taken negative if and only if both d's in the numerator of the square root are negative.
-16.2 Braiding Diagrams Revisited 193 For theories with full planar isotopy, the tetrahedral diagram has some obvious symmetries.
-For example, we should have rotational symmetry in the plane as shown in Fig. 16.15 which implies the identity (note the
+Using Fig. 16.6, the index g must be equal to the index f and we obtain some factors of $\sqrt{d}$ .
+Finally we are left with a single loop of f which gives a factor of $d_f$ to give the final result which we give the name G. As in Fig. 16.6 the square roots are taken negative if and only if both d's in the numerator of the square root are negative.
+For theories with full planar isotopy, the tetrahedral diagram has some obvious symmetries.
+For example, we should have rotational symmetry in the plane as shown in Fig. 16.17 which implies the identity (note the definition of G in Fig. 16.16) $$G{ecf}^{bad} = G{f\bar{e}\bar{c}}^{dba} \quad . \tag{16.17}$$

-Fig. 16.15 An obvious rotational symmetry of the tetrahedral diagram.
+Fig. 16.17 An obvious rotational symmetry of the tetrahedral diagram.

-definition of G in Fig. 16.14)

-$$G^{bad}{ecf} = G^{dba}{f\bar{e}\bar{c}} \quad . \tag{16.17}$$

 Another symmetry comes from Eq.
 16.6

 $$G{ecf}^{bad} = G{ba\bar{f}}^{ec\bar{d}} \quad . \tag{16.18}$$

-which we draw as shown in Fig. 16.16.
+which we draw as shown in Fig. 16.18.

-Fig. 16.16 The first step is the identity in Eq.
-16.18 and the second step is a rotation as in Fig. 16.15.
+Fig. 16.18 The first step is the identity in Eq.
+16.18 and the second step is a rotation as in Fig. 16.17.
 Although this is actually a planar diagram it appears as a rotation in 3D.
-Although the diagram shown in Fig. 16.16 is a planar diagram, from the far left to the far right, it appears as if it is a rotation in 3D.
-Using Fig. 16.15 and 16.16 we can rotate this tetrahedron in any way we like.
+Although the diagram shown in Fig. 16.18 is a planar diagram, from the far left to the far right, it appears as if it is a rotation in 3D.
+Using Fig. 16.17 and 16.18 we can rotate this tetrahedron in any way we like.
 If one assumes the reflection symmetry Eq.
-16.14 then one can also take the mirror image of the tetrahedron as well to obtain an equivalence between 24 tetrahedral diagrams related by symmetries4.
+16.14 then one can also take the mirror image of the tetrahedron as well to obtain an equivalence between 24 tetrahedral diagrams related by symmetries.
 16.2 Braiding Diagrams Revisited So far in this chapter we have considered planar theories only.
-Extension to fully (regular) isotopy invariant three dimensional5 theories follows almost exactly the expositions of chapters 13.
+Extension to fully (regular) isotopy invariant three dimensional theories follows almost exactly the expositions of chapters 13.
 Here we will recapitulate the key points.
 First, any regular isotopy (See section 2.6.1) of diagrams is allowed and does not change the value of the diagram.
 This means that as long as we treat the lines in a diagram as ribbons, we can deform the diagram into any shape we like.
 Often this sort of regular isotopy can turn a diagram with braiding into a planar diagram which can then be evaluated using the rules of section 16.1.2.
 An example of this is shown in Fig. 16.1.
-4For an example of a spherical category that cannot be put in a form with full tetrahedral symmetry, see Hong [2009].
-5Here we mean 2+1 dimensional theories, but we sometimes may not specify a particular time direction.
-194 Theories with Full Isotopy Most generally, however, we will not be able to eliminate all overand under-crossing of lines just by using isotopy (i.e., by deforming a diagram).
+Most generally, however, we will not be able to eliminate all overand under-crossing of lines just by using isotopy (i.e., by deforming a diagram).
 To handle crossings, we invoke the R-matrix discussed in chapter 13.
-The basic moves we need are summarized in Fig. 16.17 (which just repeat results previously discussed in Fig. 14.9).
+The basic moves we need are summarized in Fig. 16.19 (which just repeat results previously discussed in Fig. 14.9).
 In the current chapter, where we consider fully isotopy invariant theories, the orientation of the crossing does not matter.
-So, for example, the same Rmatrix formula applies to the crossing in Fig. 16.17 (top) as in Fig. 16.18.
+So, for example, the same R- For an example of a spherical category that cannot be put in a form with full tetrahedral symmetry, see Hong [2009]. $^{6}$ Here we mean 2+1 dimensional theories, but we sometimes may not specify a particular time direction. matrix formula applies to the crossing in Fig. 16.19 (top) as in Fig. 16.20.